 11th – 20th $ 500.00 CASH

-Excludes poker play.
-A letter will be mailed to each Capital Club Member with eligible hours played during this promotion period with instructions on how to receive their $100.00 Dining Credit, valid February 16 - 29, 2016.
+A letter will be mailed to each Capital Club Member with eligible hours played during this promotion period with instructions on how to redeem their CASH prize, valid June 1 – July 5, 2016.
 CASH winners will also be notified to report to the Capital Club to claim prize.
 Hours played excludes poker.
 Not responsible for omissions or typographical errors.
 Capital Club® Members are subject to the terms and conditions of the Capital Club Program.
 Visit the Capital Club or doverdowns.com for full rules and details.
-Copyright 2016.
+Copyright 2015.

 NOW AVAILABLE •

 $5 Tables • ( 6 a.m. - Noon • Fri., Sat. and Sun.)

 Daily Table minimum starts at $10!

 Black Jack is easy to learn and perfect for table game beginners.
 The object of the game is to draw cards, valued closer to 21 than the dealer’s cards, without ever exceeding 21.
 A Blackjack, or a two card hand that equal 21, is the best hand possible and has the highest bet return.
 Learn more about simple Blackjack strategies and techniques.

 Table minimums vary from $5 to $15, with a maximum of $100 any way.